Seaforth, Ontario

-Seaforth (2021 population: 2,673) is a Southern Ontario community in the municipality of Huron East, in Huron County, Ontario, Canada.
+Seaforth is an unincorporated community located in Southern Ontario within the municipality of Huron East, in Huron County, Ontario, Canada.
+As of the 2021 Canadian Census the town’s population is 2,673.

 History

 Originally known as Four Corners and Steene's Corners after an early settler, much of the area of what is now Seaforth was acquired by brothers Christopher and George Sparling in anticipation of the construction of the Buffalo, Brantford and Goderich Railway.
 Developer James Patton of Barrie purchased the land and laid out a townsite in 1855.
 The name 'Seaforth' may be derived from the Scottish Seaforth Highlanders regiment or Loch Seaforth in the Outer Hebrides of Scotland.

 A post office was established in Seaforth in 1859.
 Incorporation as a Village followed in 1868 and as a Town in 1874.
 In 2001, Seaforth was amalgamated with Brussels, Grey Township, McKillop Township and Tuckersmith Township to form the Municipality of Huron East.

 In September 1876, at two o'clock in the morning, a fire broke out in Mrs. Griffith's Candy and Grocery Store, raging through Main Street and destroying 12 acre of the business section.
 The town rebounded and Main Street was rebuilt with the brick and block structures which stand today.

 Seaforth's Main Street was designated in 1984 as a Heritage Conservation District because of its distinguished late 19th-century architecture.
 This architectural composition of two-storey brick buildings is unique in its uniformity of scale and character.
 Through grants and local support, property owners have been encouraged to restore and preserve the architectural characteristics of their buildings.